-The designated safeguarding lead will regularly and effectively communicate with the Headteacher, all low level concerns reported to them, along with the outcome of the concern.
-This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2022.
+The Headteacher will regularly review all low level concerns reported to them, along with the outcome of the concern.
+This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2023.
 Meetings to take place with the Headteacher weekly

 Low level concerns will not be included in references unless they relate to an issue which would normally be included in a reference.
-Paragraph 440 of Keeping Children Safe in Education specifies: "However, where a low-level concern (or group of concerns) meets the harm threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference."
+Paragraph 441 of Keeping Children Safe in Education specifies: Schools should only provide substantiated safeguarding concerns/allegations (including a group of low-level concerns about the same individual) that meet the harm threshold in references.

-17. Allegations of abuse against another student (child on child abuse), including issues of sexual violence and harassment
+17. Allegations of abuse against another pupil (child on child abuse), including issues of sexual violence and harassment

-- Staff should report observations or incidents of child on child abuse to the Designated Safeguarding Lead. - Staff are to report on the Safeguarding disclosure form in K Drive and this should be sent to the Designated Safeguarding Lead via the childprotection email at childprotection@hollylodge.liverpool.sch.uk. - Students are to report concerns to Year Leaders, Designated Safeguarding Lead and/or to any trusted adult in school.
+- Staff should report observations or incidents of child on child abuse to the Designated Safeguarding Lead. - Staff are to report on the Safeguarding disclosure form in K Drive and this should be sent to the Designated Safeguarding Lead via the childprotection email at childprotection@hollylodge.liverpool.sch.uk.

+- Students are to report concerns to Year Leaders, Designated Safeguarding Lead and/or to any trusted adult in school.
 The Sharp System is a school help advice and reporting page which is also anonymous. - Management of incidents will link to the school's behaviour policy for children. - "When to call the police" to be used to signpost when the police would be contacted. - Incidents will be managed on a case-by-case basis. - Relevant risk assessments will be completed as and when needed. - Safer Schools Officer would work with school to support potential victims and/or offenders - The PSHE/RSHE curriculum proactively responds to preventing Peer on Peer issues from occurring and addresses incidents should they arise.
 This should include how children will be taught about appropriate behaviours and how school will evidence the impact. - Information will be shared with staff on a need-to-know basis to enable them to respond appropriately e.g. training